sempitern0/indie-blueprint-camera-transitioner/README.md

 # Camera transitioner 🎥

-This system allows you to smoothly transition between cameras in your game using the `GlobalCameraShifter` class.
-To enable this functionality, you'll need to autoload the `autoload/camera/global_camera_transition.tscn`.
-This scene creates two cameras internally for transition purposes.
+This system allows you to smoothly transition between cameras in your game using the `EasyCamSwitch` class.
+The plugin makes available this class as an autoload.

 **Concept:**
 The system utilizes a third, global camera to facilitate the transition between two other cameras.
 This temporary camera mimics the properties of the camera you want to transition to.
 Once the transition completes, the target camera becomes the active camera in your scene.